iRICsolvers/GELATO_Rewrite_Documents/source/02_Overview.rst

 Thus, for example, in the 10th generation when :math:`n=10` , weight is :math:`W=\cfrac{1}{2^9}=0.000195`,
 and in the 20th generations when :math:`n=20`, the weight becomes :math:`W=\cfrac{1}{2^{19}}=0.00000195` .

-Calculation results of two-dimensional flows used in GELATO
+Calculation Result of two-dimensional flows used in GELATO
 --------------------------------------------------------------

 Since the GELATO tracks tracers in a two-dimensional "flow" in a Lagrangian manner,